FrontEndFoxes/curriculum/workshops/vue/minis/mini2.md

 We'll start from scratch in [CodeSandbox](http://codesandbox.io).
 Create a CodeSandbox account and scaffold a starter Vue.js template by clicking [here](https://codesandbox.io/s/vue).

-We're going to build an application to load random dog images and store them to a favorites list:
+We're going to build an application to load random fox images and store them to a favorites list:

 ![random fox app](./images/minifox_1.png)